 There are different kind of support, each slicer developed its own type and algorithms to generate it.
 As per the amount, also for the kind of support there is not an unique answer about which one to use.
 It depends a lot on the type of model that you are going to print as well as, in some measure, to “personal taste”.
 You will have to experiment and build some experience before starting to feel confident on which kind of support to use.

-In Voxelizer there are 3 kinds of support: Simple, Outline and Tree.
+In Voxelizer there are 4 kinds of support: Simple, Outline, Tree and Lattice.
 Please refer to our specific article for a detailed description of them and use suggestions.

 How can I apply the support to my model?

 Applying support in Voxelizer is very easy: just choose one of the support presets from the dropdown list, then specify the Cutoff angle.

 If you have multiple objects, you can specify a different kind of support for each one of them: right-click on the object and specify the support preset that you desire under the Settings tab.

 To create and modify a support preset go to the specific panel.
 See the article about the types of support for the parameters that you can modify.